 14. Serve when everything has cooled, cake and syrup.
 You can serve with a little icing sugar on top.

-Orange and lemon sponge cake recipe
+Orange and lemon cake recipe

-In summer, you can serve the sponge cake with a crème fraîche with orange zest.
+In summer, you can serve the cake with a crème fraîche with orange zest.
 You will look like a king before your guests!

 Citrus and oil cake